-After that, I went here, tried this, wandered over there, tried that.
-Basically, I took a walkabout to see if I still believed in me.
+After that, I went here, tried this, wandered over there, and tried that.
+Basically, I took a walkabout to see if I still believed in myself.

 So, here I am.
 Miles from where I left.
 But home, finally.

 And I’ve taken some time to gather my thoughts.
-I realized it was me, my “voice” that people gravitated to, learned to trust, responded to.
+I realized it was me, my “voice” that people gravitated to, learned to trust and responded to.
 People connected with me, not the entity I worked for.

 These will be my words – unvarnished, as you’d expect.
 I wouldn’t have it any other way.